 Service-learning assistants (SLAs) assist service-learning faculty with community partner placements, student reflection, and other tasks.
 Faculty are invited to apply for SLAs each semester.
-Applications for Spring 2020 will be considered in early November so there is time to match SLAs with courses before winter break begins.
-Please submit your application to firstname.lastname@example.org.
+Applications for Fall 2021 will be considered once bookbagging begins, but you can submit an application whenever you are ready.

 Being an SLA is More than a Job for Some Students